Case Overview

 For more information on the certified Ontario Gift Program/GLGI class action, see here.

 The Notice of Civil Claim was filed in Vancouver on November 25, 2022.
-To read it, click on the “Documents” tab.
+To read it, you can also go to the “Documents” Tab.

 Updates about this proposed class action will be posted as they become available.